“Another year over, a new one just begun”

 “Simply Thrilled Honey: The Preposterous Story of Postcard Records” by Simon Goddard

-“Songs In The Key of Fife” by Vic Goddard (thanks Gaz, Catriona and Chowk)
+“Songs In The Key of Fife” by Vic Galloway (thanks Gaz, Catriona and Chowk)

 “Stone Free” by Andrew Loog-Oldham

 “Ta-ra-ra-Boom-de-ay: The Beginning of the Music Business” by Simon Napier-Bell